HelloFresh Celebrates World Oceans Day With Monterey Bay Aquarium Seafood Watch June 8, 2018

 Why is this important?

-While it may seem like there are “plenty of fish in the sea,” that’s not actually the case.
+By collaborating with Seafood Watch, HelloFresh promotes its awareness about growing public concern with how our seafood choices affect the world’s fish populations and the impact of seafood production on ocean health.
+Because while it may seem like there are “plenty of fish in the sea,” that’s not actually the case.
 90% of the world’s fisheries are fully exploited, over-exploited, or completely collapsed due to overfishing, lack of effective management, and our own consumption habits.
 In fact, over the past decade, Atlantic populations of halibut and yellowtail flounder reached an all-time low.
 And cod?
 Completely collapsed since the early 1900s.

 Needless to say, sourcing sustainable seafood is important.
 Really important.
 Because when it comes to dinnertime, we don’t mess around.
 Our seafood recipes are the real deal.